The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Discussion: The Nature of the Hookean Law

-In the context of singly rotating Myers-Perry black holes, the Hookean force ``$F_1=kx$'' satisfies the maximum force conjecture.
-In $d=4$ and $d=5$ the maximum force is attained -- while in the former case this corresponds to the extremal limit, this is not true for the latter.
-In $d \geqslant 6$, the Hookean force is further bounded by a dimensional dependent value (all smaller than $1/4$) which corresponds to Emparan-Myers fragmentation.
-The force $F_2=J^2/S^2$ is also related to black hole thermodynamics via Ruppeiner geometry.
-Let us attempt to give a coherent unified picture of what these results imply.
+In the context of singly rotating Myers-Perry black holes, the Hookean law ``$F=kx$'' -- which is thermodynamical in nature -- satisfies the maximum force conjecture.
+In $d=4$ and $d=5$ the maximum value $1/4$ is attained.
+This is itself surprising, since the Hookean force is not dimensionally a true force.
+In general, the coefficient $1/4$ for the strong form of the maximum force conjecture does not carry over to other physical quantities.
+For example -- upon restoring $c$ and $G$ for clarity -- the (conjectured) maximum luminosity is $c^5/G$ \cite{1803.03271} and the maximum Bondi mass loss rate seems to be $0.382 ~c^3/G$ \cite{2109.05973}.